iManu/generator-brunch-symfony/README.md

 * Remove grunt and gulp, only brunch can survive !
 * Add post-css & browserSync
-* Add Foundation Sites as alternative to Bootstrap Sass
+* Add Foundation Sites & Knacss as alternatives to Bootstrap Sass
 * Overwrite basic html.twig files after Sensio zip download

 I remove too much things to pretend this project can be pull-requested, so it is not forked anymore on my github account.